MMeSports/Shooty-Game/README.md

 # Phaser.js Library
-Template project for HTML5 Shoot 'em Up in an Afternoon
+Template project for HTML5 Shoot 'em Up in an Afternoon Tutorial